simonmichael/hledger/hledger/hledger.m4.md

 ```

-With no report period specified, the latest transaction daate or price date
+With no report period specified, the latest transaction date or price date
 is used as valuation date (2000-04-01):
 ```cli
 $ hledger -f- print --value=end